Online Human Services Degree

 Grant Writing Basics 4 PSYC301

 Students will explore the assessment and treatment of child and adolescent psychopathologies and discuss evidence-based treatments.
 Case studies will provide an opportunity to analyze case formulations and the complexities in the nature of childhood disorders.

 Child and Adolescent Psychopathology 5 Total Credit Hours: 61

 Compare up to three additional degrees

 Cost of this degree may be reduced based on one or more of the following:

-- Active duty military status (see the tuition tab for details)
+- Active duty military status

 - Number of CTU Fast Track™ courses successfully passed